 School to Work Transition provides funding supports to assist participants in obtaining and maintaining competitive employment.
 Funding is provided to purchase job coach services to support adults with developmental disabilities in their transition from the school system to competitive employment at minimum wage or higher.

 Program Participants

-The following tables provide information on the primary disability of Vocational Rehabilitation Program participants and on the region or agency providing case management services as at the end of March 2009.
+The following tables provide information on the region or agency providing case management services and on the primary disability of Vocational Rehabilitation Program participants as at the end of March 2010.